Multi-Attribute Proportional Representation

+Note that the construction given in the proof gives us a practical way of constructing an optimal committee under the full supply assumption.

+Further, below we also show that under the full supply assumption, the multi-attribute Hamilton rule satisfies the same from the four (multi-attribute variants) of the properties considered in \autoref{sec:apportionmentProperties} as the Hamilton method of apportionment.
 We start by noticing that if a property fails to be satisfied in the single-attribute case, {\em a fortiori} it is not satisfied in the multi-attribute case.
-As a consequence, house monotonicity is not satisfied, even under the FS assumption.
-We now consider the other properties.
+As a consequence, house monotonicity is not satisfied, even under the full supply assumption.

-\begin{proposition} Under the full supply assumption, non-reversal, exactness and respect of quota, and population monotonicity are all satisfied, for any of our loss functions.
-In the general case, non-reversal, exactness and respect of quota are not satisfied.
-If $X_i$ is a binary variable, and for $\|\cdot\|_1$, population monotonicity with respect to $X_i$ is satisfied; however it is not satisfied in the general case. \end{proposition}
+\begin{proposition} Under the full supply assumption, non-reversal, respect of quota, and value monotonicity with respect to every attribute are all satisfied by the multi-attribute Hamilton rule.
+In the general case, non-reversal, and respect of quota are not satisfied.
+If $X_i$ is a binary variable, then value monotonicity with respect to $X_i$ is satisfied; however it is not satisfied in the general case. \end{proposition}

-\begin{proof} Under FS, the result easily comes from Proposition \ref{fs} and the fact that the property holds in the single-attribute case.